Scalp Reduction Surgery in Boston, MA & Providence, RI

 Any non-emergency surgical procedure must be justified by its applicability and ultimate value to the patient.
 This is especially true for elective cosmetic procedures such as hair restoration.
 Full and frank discussion between patient and physician hair restoration specialist is essential to determining whether an elective procedure is right for you, the patient.

-Alopecia reduction can be a very successful approach to hair restoration.
+Scalp reduction can be a very successful approach to hair restoration.

 Is it right for you?